aaditya07creates/aaditya07creates.github.io/_posts/2024-9-13-esp32BT-macropad.md

 * **Some issues**\
-  The project didnt go very smooth, i encountered a few problems.
-On searching for the right library for the project, i came across the ESP32-BLE-Keyboard in github.
+  The project didnt go very smooth, I encountered a few problems.
+On searching for the right library for the project, I came across the ESP32-BLE-Keyboard in github.
 The library didn't work at first, it turns out that it was using std::str in its code instead of String and substr instead of substring.
-So i edited the library and the program started working.
-To make sure you don't run into the same issues change the text i did in both BleKeyboard files inside the library folder with the help of notepad or some other text editor.
+So I edited the library and the program started working.
+To make sure you don't run into the same issues change the text I did in both BleKeyboard files inside the library folder with the help of notepad or some other text editor.

 <br />